Louisville Nursing Home Abuse Attorney

 A form of neglect in which the caregivers intentionally deny a nursing home resident food, shelter, and/or their medication, medical treatment, or therapeutic devices.
 This deprivation may expose the resident to harm.

 Seniors who are being abused are often suffering in silence with poor quality of life and the most important thing you can do to protect your loved one is to remain vigilant and alert.
 If you start to see the signs in a loved ones’s personality or in their behavior, you should not just attribute it to their age or health conditions.
 You should start to question what may be going on in their lives and in the facility.

 Reporting the abuse by making contact with the authorities is the first step, but that isn’t always enough to make things right.
 After contacting a lawyer at David Bryant Law we ensure our client is protected is important and those responsible are held accountable.
-Additionally, they may be entitled to settlement and compensation.
+Additionally, they may be entitled to settlement and nursing home abuse compensation.

 Nursing home neglect and abuse cases in Kentucky are complex and require research, but we know the laws and have what’s needed to help our client understand the available options and guide you through the process.

 David Bryant Law, PLLC